thejonaslab/pychirpz/README.md

 |            4096 | 128 | 128 |       30.1707    |        312.881   |       223.717    |
 |            4096 | 256 | 256 |        9.19736   |         87.8977  |        53.5942   |

-## code organization

-## To Do
-- [x] make real setup.py, cython build
-- [ ] Find a way to make cython build optional
-- [x] Create templatized versions of functions to allow float/double operations
-- [ ] Compute the complex exponentiations in a more numerically-stable way
-- [ ] We should be using block operations for eigen instead of iterating
-- [ ] More checks for types passed into eigen functions
-- [ ] Fix the insane row/col major errors